-The computation of resonant states for Schwarzschild-de Sitter spacetimes of any dimension is no more difficult than the computation in $4$ dimensions, thus we directly treat the general case of $n\geq 4$ spacetime dimensions.
-Recall that the metric of $n$-dimensional Schwarzschild-de Sitter space $M=\R_t\times X$, $X=(r_-,r_+)_r\times\Sph^{n-2}_\omega$, with $r_\pm$ defined below, is given by
+The computation of resonant states for Schwarzschild--de Sitter spacetimes of any dimension is no more difficult than the computation in $4$ dimensions, thus we directly treat the general case of $n\geq 4$ spacetime dimensions.
+Recall that the metric of $n$-dimensional Schwarzschild--de Sitter space $M=\R_t\times X$, $X=(r_-,r_+)_r\times\Sph^{n-2}_\omega$, with $r_\pm$ defined below, is given by

 where $d\omega^2$ is the round metric on the sphere $\Sph^{n-2}$, and $\mu=1-\frac{2M_\bullet}{r^{n-3}}-\lambda r^2$, $\lambda=\frac{2\Lambda}{(n-2)(n-1)}$, where the black hole mass $M_\bullet$ and the cosmological constant $\Lambda$ are positive.
 We assume that